practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 <br/>

 So, all in all, it looks like that the JIT compilation landscape of Ruby is still under active development, and that JIT compilation is still not automatically activated when running Ruby source code.
 Let's see if a ruby switch named _--zjit_ may be officially supported some day.
-(TBD)

-_$ ./configure --enable-yjit_ (TBD)

-_$ ./configure --enable-zjit_ (TBD)

 <br/>